 Trade and investment links between Australia and France are substantial.
-France is Australia’s 17th largest merchandise trading partner overall (A$5.7 billion in 2014-15).
-In 2014-15, Australia exported A$757 million in services to France.
-Services imports were valued at nearly A$1.5 billion, largely comprising personal travel services.
-France is the most tourist-visited country in the world; Australia receives close to 100,000 French visitors every year.
-Total Australian investment in France in 2014 was valued at over A$40 billion.
-Total investment by France in Australia was valued at A$21.8 billion in 2014 (A$5.8 billion of which was FDI).
+Total merchandise trade with France in 2015 was A$5.6 billion.
+In 2015, Australia exported A$881 million in services to France.
+Services imports were valued at nearly A$1.8 billion, largely comprising personal travel services.
+France is the most tourist visited country in the world; Australia receives close to 100,000 French visitors every year.
+Total Australian investment in France in 2015 was valued at A$45.6 billion.
+Total investment by France in Australia was valued at A$22 billion in 2015 (A$5.4 billion of which was FDI).

 Australia and France have a dynamic relationship in all fields of the arts, with Australian artists enthusiastic to work within the French cultural tradition, and many French counterparts keen to explore Australia's vibrant culture.
 Institutional links are encouraged within the framework of the 1977 Australia-France Agreement on Cultural and Scientific Cooperation.
 The Australian Embassy in Paris administers the Australia-France Foundation, which promotes cultural and people-to-people exchanges.
 The Department of Foreign Affairs and Trade's Cultural Awards Scheme has also helped promote cultural relations between Australia and France.

-The National Gallery of Australia presented masterpieces from the collection of the Musée d'Orsay from December 2009 to April 2010.
-Australia was the first country to exhibit the chosen works together outside France.
-Australia has made a significant contribution to the Musée du Quai Branly, a major international museum dedicated to the world's indigenous arts and cultures that opened in Paris in 2006.
+Australia has made a significant contribution to the Musée du Quai Branly, a major international museum dedicated to the world's indigenous arts and cultures.
 In June 2013, the Musée de Quai Branly installed a major piece of indigenous art on the roof of the museum.

 Education and other people-to-people links

-France is the third largest source of international students from Europe studying in Australian universities, English language colleges and vocational education and training institutes, with 4,072 enrolments in 2013.
-France is an important academic, research and exchange agreements partner – some 36 Australian universities have 466 active international agreements with French institutions.
+France is the fourth largest source of international students from Europe studying in Australian universities, English language colleges and vocational education and training institutes, with 4,979 enrolments in 2015.
+France is an important academic, research and exchange agreements partner – some 39 Australian universities have 439 active international agreements with French institutions.
 In 2012 the Australia-France Alumni Network (A-FAN) was established, administered by the Australian Embassy in Paris, to facilitate links between French graduates of Australian institutions.